openbmc/phosphor-dbus-interfaces/xyz/openbmc_project/Software/README.md

               be *Active* but not the primary version.
 6. *Failed* - The `Software.Version` or the storage medium on which it is stored has failed.
 An event may be recorded with additional details.
+7. *Staged* - The `Software.Version` is in staged flash region.
+This will be moved from staged flash region to active flash region upon reset.
+              Staged flash region is the designated flash area which is used to store the integrity validated firmware image that comes in during firmware update process.
+Note that the staged image is not necessarily a functional firmware.

 ### Image Apply Time